VariantSync/Vatras/src/Relations/Semantic.lagda.md

   → a ≣ b
     -------
   → a ⊆ᵥ b
-≣→⊆ᵥ a≣b c rewrite a≣b = c , refl
+≣→⊆ᵥ a≣b c rewrite a≣b c = c , refl

 ≣→≚ : ∀ {A : Domain} {L : VariabilityLanguage} {a b : Expression A L}
   → a ≣ b